 What Others Are Saying

 The TrustPilot reviews are overwhelmingly positive.
-MFF has a 4.8 score, more than enough to be labeled “excellent.”
-They also have more than 2,400 reviews, which is a ton for a company that’s been around for less than two years.
+MFF has a 4.9 score, more than enough to be labeled “excellent.”
+They also have more than 10,000 reviews, which is a ton for a company that’s been around for only a few years.
 They actually have more reviews than FTMO, and FTMO has been around forever.

 To me, some of the reviews seem a little suspicious.
 For example, there’s an incredible number of reviews that mention specific members of the customer support team by first and last name.
 I’ve read more prop firm TrustPilot reviews than probably anyone, and I can say that this is very unusual.
 It feels as though someone is coaching the reviewers as to how to formulate their reviews.